ShrekBytes/WordGlance/README.md

 **Q: Can I suggest new features?**
 A: Yes!
 [Open a feature request](https://github.com/ShrekBytes/WordGlance/issues) on GitHub.

+**Q: Will there be a browser extension version?**
+A: No plans for a browser extension!
+Userscripts are actually better because they're:
+- **⚡ Lighter & Faster** - No bloated extension overhead
+- **🌐 Cross-platform** - Works on Chrome, Firefox, Safari, Edge with the same code
+- **🔧 Easy to manage** - Update instantly, customize easily, no store approval delays
+- **🔒 More secure** - You can inspect the code, no hidden tracking
+- **📱 Universal** - One script works everywhere instead of separate extensions

+---

 **Don't see your question here?** [Open an issue](https://github.com/ShrekBytes/WordGlance/issues) and we'll help you out!